2025 EuroLeague Final Four

 The 2025 EuroLeague Final Four was the concluding EuroLeague Final Four tournament of the 2024–25 EuroLeague season, the 68th season of Europe's premier club basketball tournament, and the 25th season since it was first organised by Euroleague Basketball.
 It was the 38th Final Four of the modern EuroLeague Final Four era (1988–present), and the 40th time overall that the competition has concluded with a final four format.
-Euroleague Basketball announced that the Final Four would be played at the Etihad Arena in Abu Dhabi, United Arab Emirates, on 23–25 May 2025, marking the first time in history that the EuroLeague's Final Four was held outside of Europe in the competition's history since 2004.
+Euroleague Basketball announced that the Final Four would be played at the Etihad Arena in Abu Dhabi, United Arab Emirates, on 23–25 May 2025, marking the first time that the EuroLeague's Final Four was held outside of Europe since 2004.
+This was the last Final Four to include third place play-off match, since it's getting excluded starting from 2026.

-Turkish club Fenerbahçe Beko won its 2nd title, after beating French club Monaco in the championship game.
-In the semi-final round, Fenerbahçe defeated Greek club Panathinaikos B.C. and Monaco defeated Greek club Olympiacos B.C.
+Fenerbahçe Beko won their 2nd title after beating Monaco in the championship game.
+In the semi-final round, Fenerbahçe defeated Panathinaikos AKTOR and Monaco defeated Olympiacos.
 Fenerbahçe's Nigel Hayes-Davis was awarded the EuroLeague Final Four MVP.